 The majority of foul odours are commonly caused by a build up of bacteria.
 As mentioned earlier, due to glass being a non-porous and relatively uninhabitable environment for bacteria, glass remains relatively odour free unlike wooden material.
 Provided you clean your bong regularly, it should remain odourless, the same cannot be guaranteed for other materials

-With glass you also don’t have to worry too much about various parts of the bong/pipe getting too hot.
-Unlike metal, glass is not as strong a conductor of heat.
-How many times have you burnt your lips on the mouthpiece of a metal pipe and how many times have you done it on a glass bong?
-Think about it.
+Compared to a material like metal, glass is not as strong a conductor of heat, which makes it the perfect material for glass mouthpieces.
+Think about it - how many times have you burnt your lips on the mouthpiece of a metal pipe and how many times have you done it on a glass bong?